c2akula/tofu/README.md

     chmod +x configure
     ./configure
     ```
-    There are options to custom your building and installation process.
+    There are options to customize your building and installation process.
     You can append them after `./configure`.

-For example, use
+    For cross-compiling for ESP32:
     ```
-    ./configure --with-cuda=yes
+    ./configure --esp32=yes
     ```

-    if you want to build with CUDA support.
+    Or if your ESP32 toolchain is not in your PATH:
+    ```
+    ./configure --esp32=yes --esp32-toolchain-dir=/path/to/esp-idf/tools/xtensa-esp32-elf
+    ```

     Detailed `./configure` options can be printed using `./configure -h`.

     After that, use `make` to compile the library and run the tests.
 Then `make install`